Cedar Mesa - Bears Ears National Monument Permit System

 - Other Pages and Resources

 The Kane Gulch Ranger Station is open daily from 8 a.m. to 12 p.m. during the spring and fall.
-Rangers staff the station to answer questions about the area and provide assistance with permits and passes.
+Rangers staff the station to answer questions about the area, validate permits, and provide general assistance.
+The ranger station does not have a public phone.